Looking for the best identity verification system? We’ve done the heavy lifting and found top software solutions to make your decision easy.

 Features to look out for include:

 - Cross-Referencing From Multiple Sources: Many verification systems leverage information from outside platforms and databases to compile comprehensive profiles to help detect fraud.
-A solid platform will do so to better identify users and detect the trustworthiness of any given request
+A solid platform will do so to identify users better and detect the trustworthiness of any given request

 - Biometrics: Biometrics are an incredibly important part of verification, specifically because physical attributes are (mostly) difficult to spoof and fake.
 Biometrics, therefore, are a critical part of your system.